idxbroker/wordpress-plugin/readme.txt

 = How many blogs/websites can I integrate with IDX Broker? = Features provided by this Plugin - Widgets, links, and custom links may be placed onto any WordPress website or blog, regardless of MLS approval status.
 The reason for this is because all Widgets, links, and custom links point back to the original IDX-approved website.
 Each IDX Broker account requires MLS approval of one site for IDX display.
 Your search results and details pages must match this approved site.

-= Does IDX Broker offer lead capture functionality? = Yes.
-IDX Broker provides you with a sign up Widget, sign up links, a lead manager page, a customizable sign up form, and provides you with 'teaser' registration options.
+= Does IMPress for IDX Broker offer lead capture functionality? = Yes.
+IMPress for IDX Broker provides you with a sign up widget, sign up links, a lead manager page, a customizable sign up form, and provides you with 'teaser' registration options.

 = What are Other Requirements for this Plugin? =
 This plugin requires a PHP version higher than 5.2.
 For security reasons, we recommend updating to the latest stable version of PHP your web host provides.
 We also recommend using the latest production version of WordPress.
 See <a href="http://support.idxbroker.com/customer/en/portal/articles/1917460-wordpress-plugin?b_id=10433">this article</a> for more information.